ParallelTask/dinoloop/README.md

 Join the dinoloop general discussion on [Gitter](https://gitter.im/dinoloop/Lobby).

 ## Releases
-The latest release is `v0.0.1`.
 This project is still undergoing breaking API changes.
 Stable release `v1.0.0` is planned to release soon.